 You were chasing me in a four-door sedan, daring me to make a scene and expose you at the cost of my own reputation.

-You knew they would never believe the young, teenage girl over the older, 20-something guy.
+You knew they would never believe the younger teenage girl over the older, 20-something guy.
 They would never believe the girl whose parents didn’t go to church over the guy descended from a long line of church leaders.
 They would never believe the outsider over the insider.
 Your actions were calculated, premeditated.
 Planned.
-Predatory.
+Yes, predatory.

 Maybe you were sorry, but you weren’t sorry about what you did.
 You were sorry you got caught.
 You were sorry I told and that the whole truth might expose the real you.
-How do I know you weren’t sorry?
-Because you lied.
-You lied to them when you said it was a “one-time mistake.”
+If you were sorry, then why did you wait until I disclosed your deeds before you sought repentance in private prayer?
+And why did you lie afterward?
+Why did you say you committed a “one-time mistake,” when it wasn’t?

-I confronted you myself.
+I confronted you myself (kind of dangerous, but shows how much fight I have in me when alert and not trapped in a locked space).
 When I did, you said you weren’t even sure if I knew what you had done.
-You admitted, privately to me at least, that you knew you had no consent to touch me.
+You admitted, privately at least, that you knew you had no consent to touch me.